 - Plastic wrap

 - Castor oil

-- Make sure you are in old clothes and that you are laying on a towel or something that you don’t mind getting oily.
+- Make sure you are in old clothes and lying on a towel or something that you don’t mind getting oily.

 - Fold the flannel or wool cloth into 2-4 layers.
 Make sure it is a suitable size to cover your abdomen from hip bones to solar plexus.

-- Soak the wool flannel in castor oil (or coat abdomen in generous amount of castor oil)
+- Soak the wool flannel in castor oil or coat your abdomen in a generous amount of castor oil.

 - Apply wool to the abdomen.

-- Place hot water bottle or heating pad on the abdomen on top of plastic
+- Place a hot water bottle or heating pad on the abdomen on top of the plastic.

 - Cover abdomen with towel or blanket to keep the heat in.